-As an active researcher within the ATRG (Advanced Textiles Research Group) Will has been a co-investigator on several funded research projects exploring the use of weft knitting technology, and fashion knitwear practice, in the development of compression garments, electrically active knitted textiles and knitted antennas / reflectors.
+As an active researcher within the ATRG (Advanced Textiles Research Group) Will has been a co-investigator on several funded research projects exploring the use of weft knitting technology, and fashion knitwear practice, in the development of compression garments, electrically active knitted textiles.

 Will’s current research focus is in the field of communication textiles and is currently a co-investigator on the “Development of Novel Space Antenna Surface Material and Manufacturing Processes” Materials and Manufacturing Innovate UK.